Adjunct Faculty and Supervisors

 Victor Chang, MA LPC is the Mental Health Services Coordinator at the Student Health and Wellness Center at SOU.
 Besides carrying a clinical caseload, he coordinates mental health services on- and off-campus; collaborates with staff and faculty on initiatives to increase student mental health, academic performance, and retention; serves on cross-campus committees focusing on strengthening the campus community; is responsible for outreach and mental health promotion/suicide prevention activities and works daily to help manifest a responsible, aware, and thriving campus community.

 Victor received his BA from the University of Minnesota with an Interdepartmental Major (Ethics, Social Psychology, and Urban Studies) and a Master of Arts in Counseling from Northern Arizona University in Flagstaff, AZ in 2000.
+He is currently in the PhD program at OSU.
 Victor has extensive training and experience in counseling children, adolescents and adults with a multitude of presenting issues/problems.
 Prior to his role at SOU, Victor was the Mental Health Coordinator at Kids Health Connection, a school-based health center program at La Clinica.
 Victor has also held a private practice in Ashland.

 Victor’s affiliations include serving as adjunct faculty at SOU in the Mental Health Counseling program, participating on the Jackson County Youth Suicide Prevention Coalition, being a Board member of MHREN, and part of the Oregon University and College Suicide Prevention Project.
 Victor is a member of the American Counseling Association and American College Counseling Association.
 He is a Licensed Professional Counselor (LPC) in Oregon.
 Recent presentations include: social media ethics for faculty/staff; suicide prevention gatekeeper training; self-esteem/self- acceptance and emotional intelligence for aspiring student leaders.